Horticultural Therapy Program

-Horticultural Therapy is a complementary therapy which uses plants and gardening to promote health and wellness.
-This holistic therapy is rooted in principle that plants and people share the rhythm of life.
+Horticulture Therapy is a complementary therapy, which uses plants and gardening to promote health and wellness.
+This holistic therapy is rooted in the principle that plants and people share the rhythm of life.
 Both plants and people grow and change and respond to nurture and climate.
 Participants will find that as they tend their plants and gardens, they will also tend their body, mind and spirit.

-Professional horticultural therapists from the North Carolina Botanical Gardens will plan and conduct activity sessions at The UNC Farm at Penny Lane to help participants achieve the following benefits:
+A professional horticulture therapist from the North Carolina Botanical Gardens plans and conducts activity sessions at the UNC Farm at Penny Lane to help participants achieve the following benefits:

 • Physical health through purposeful exercise (level determined by ability), fresh air, learning about nutrition, practicing healthy eating.